dss99911/kotlin-simple-architecture/README.md

 ```

 ### Navigate to the deeplink from Client / Server
-- Just with configuration above, deeplink will navigate to the app
-- but, This provide further functions.
+Just with configuration above, deeplink will navigate to the app. but, This provide further functions.

 - navigate to the deeplink by BaseViewModel.navigateToDeeplink()
     - able to navigate to specific screen by viewModel. so no need set logic on android, ios both to navigate to the screen